aya-prover/aya-prover-docs/src/guide/install.md

 [GitHub Release]: https://github.com/aya-prover/aya-dev/releases/tag/nightly-build

-## If you already have Java 19 runtime...
+## If you already have Java runtime...

 Very cool!
 Now you can try the prebuilt jars (much smaller and platform-independent) or build Aya from source.

+We will always be using the latest release of Java.
+Not that we do not stay on LTS releases.

 ### Prebuilt binary